Zaba821/Lua-Project-Tycoon/README.md

 - Random Crate Drop System:
 Coded a randomized crate drop system where an object (crates in this instance) would be placed in random locations through out a map.
 If a user touches it then it would give that user a random amount of money.
 Used functions, storage, and a few variables to complete this in a more effecient way.

+- MarketPlace GUI and System
+Created a purchase GUI where there would be many clickable buttons, all being able to purchase different amounts of in-game currency.
+The system was created in a relatively easier way of code by using the "Marketplace Services", which is part of the API exlusive to the Engine.

 -